rwalters/prime_patterns/README.md

 ## Epilogue

 At this point, we're done showing off the strategy pattern.
 There is just one little thing that has been bothering me.
-We call `check` on the strategies, but get back a boolean.
-I even modified the `HasDivisor` strategy to make sure it explicitly returned a boolean.
+We call a method called `check` on the strategies, but get back a boolean.
 In Ruby, we can mark methods that pass back booleans by putting a question mark on the end.
-We could drop a `?` on there and leave it as `check?`, but giving it a bit more thought, it might be better to make it overall more descriptive.
+We could drop a `?` on there and leave it as `check?`, but that is still rather vague.
+How about a method called `not_prime?`?

 ```ruby
   class LessThanTwo